stratosphereips/StratosphereTestingFramework/README.md

     > runzeo -C confs/zeo.conf
 4- Use the stf.py normally.

-# Uninstall
-Unfortunately distutils does not have a way to uninstall packages.
-So your best option is

-> sudo python setup.py install --record files.txt
-> sudo bash -c "cat files.txt | xargs rm -rf"

 # Tips on usage
 - When looking at the list of models or list of connections, stf uses 'less -R' to show you the information paginated.
 Whoever if you want to store the output in a file for later analysis, you can run '! cat % > /tmp/file' from inside less and store the file to disk.